-HONOLULU (AP) - U.S. Rep. Colleen Hanabusa will apply for the Senate vacancy created by the death of Daniel Inouye of Hawaii, her spokesman said Wednesday.
+HONOLULU (AP) - Rep. Colleen Hanabusa intends to apply for the Senate vacancy created by the death of Daniel Inouye (ih-NOH'-way) of Hawaii.

-Inouye said in a letter to Gov. Neil Abercrombie dated Monday that his last wish was for Hanabusa to succeed him.
-Inouye died that day from respiratory complications.
-He was 88.
+Inouye said in a letter to Hawaii Gov. Neil Abercrombie that his last wish was for Hanabusa to succeed him.
+Inouye died Monday from respiratory complications.
+The letter was dated that day.

-Inouye also supported Hanabusa during her 2010 House bid.
+Hanabusa is a fellow Democrat whom Inouye supported during her 2010 House bid.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)